-The Rhine and some of its tributaries such as Main, Nahe and Neckar are particularly in Germany viticulture an eminent importance.
-Because on the sometimes steep slopes of these rivers, a large part of the German vineyards in 10 (of 13) directly adjacent or nearby German cultivation areas.
-The importance of the river also highlights the fact that the most important German grape variety Riesling often called Rheinriesling.
-The Rhine practices like everyone else waters a positive effect on viticulture from or creates the basis for the formation of valley slopes.
+The Rhine and some of its tributaries such as the Main, Nahe and Neckar are particularly popular in Germany of eminent importance with regard to viticulture.
+Because on the sometimes steep slopes of these rivers, a large part of the German vineyards is located in 10 (out of 13) directly adjacent or in the immediate vicinity of German cultivation areas.
+The importance of the river also highlights the fact that it is the most important German grape variety Riesling is often called Rheinriesling.
+The Rhine practices like everyone else waters a positive effect on viticulture or creates the conditions for this by forming valley slopes.

 The total 1,233 km long river, of which 857 km in Germany, originates in the canton Grisons in the Swiss Alps.
 After the confluence of the Vorderrhein and Hinterrhein near Tamins-Reichenau, it is called the Alpenrhein and flows through it Lake Constance, After flowing through the Obersee, it is called Seerhein in the four km section, flows through the Untersee and is now called Hochrhein after leaving Stein am Rhein.
 Up to Basel, this forms the border between Switzerland in the south and Germany in the north.